hrani/HillTau/Documentation.md

 HillTau uses seconds for time units.

 The **QuantityUnits** property specifies one of ["M", "mM", "uM", "nM", "pM"] as an optional unit for concentration.
-The default is mM.
+The default is mM.<br>
+Example:

+	"QuantityUnits": "uM"

 ### Constants
 The *Constants* object has a list of name:value pairs for constants.
 These